RedHatGov/redhatgov.github.io/content/workshops/strangling_the_monolith/lab1.md

 {{% alert info %}}

-If your the build pipeline fails to start, you can manually tag the images:
+If your build pipeline fails to start, you can manually tag the images:

 ```
 $ oc tag coolstore:latest coolstore:prod